jamesvdinh/darena-health-community-mcp/dotnet/tools/README.md

 }
 ```

 This method above registers a scoped MCP tool and registers an `IPatientSearchService` service.

-A developer using this tool
-can create their own implementation of `IPatientSearchService` if required and override the default implementation.
+### Formatting
+This repository uses [csharpier](https://csharpier.com/) for formatting.
+Set this up in your IDE and ensure your code is
+formatted before creating a PR.

-### README
+### Package Dependencies
-Ensure you have a README located in `/tools/{your directory}/README.md`.
-The README should describe your tools and what
-the purpose of the tools are.
-It is also a great idea to highlight any configurability available in your MCP tool and what
-steps a developer can take to make those configurations.
+You are limited to a set of external library dependencies (nuget packages).
+If your tool requires a nuget package that is
+not listed here, send us a request and we will review it.

+- `Hl7.Fhir.R4` - 5.11.7
+- `ModelContextProtocol.AspNetCore` - 0.1.0-preview.13
+- `System.IdentityModel.Tokens.Jwt` - 8.10.0

 ## Pull Requests
 Once you are ready with your project, you can create a PR to the main branch.
 Several github workflows will begin ensuring
 that your submission follows the restrictions.
 A DarenaSolutions maintainer will review your PR.
 Once any comments or changes
 have been resolved and the PR has been approved, you may merge your changes.

-The merge will trigger an action that will make your package available in the nuget repository with a name that matches
-your project name.

-## Example Project
-An example project has been added for reference: [Example Project](darena-solutions)